Urbanus-Kathitu/Financial-Inclusion-and-Autolib-Electric-car-Share-Independant-Projects/README.md

-# Financial Inclusion and Autolib Electric car Share Projects
+# Financial Inclusion and Autolib Electric car Share Project Summary

 **2022_Autolib_Electric_Car_Share** dataset tasks us to understand electric car usage.
 We will work as a Data Scientist for the Autolib electric car-sharing service company that is located in Paris France which successfully deployed a public electric car-sharing program.
 The program, was initiated by the mayor of Paris, Bertrand Delaone who was searching for another traffic option to complement the city’s much-acclaimed bike sharing service to investigate a claim about the blue cars from the provided Autolib dataset.